MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/02-Clone-Project.md

     API_PORT=3000
     ```

-1. Assign the following values to `POSTGRES_USER` and `POSTGRES_PASSWORD` in *.env*.
+1. Update the following values in *.env*.
 These values will be used by the API server to connect to the local PostgreSQL database.

     ```
     POSTGRES_USER=web